-Here are a few suggestions of questions to ask once you have informed them you or your child have a food allergy:
+Here are a few suggested questions to ask once you have told them you or your child have a food allergy:

 - Are you willing to try to serve me in your restaurant?

-If they say yes, then provide them with as much information about your food allergies or special diets.
+If they say yes, provide them with as much information as possible about your food allergies or special diet.
 Make sure they understand how serious an allergic reaction can be.

 - How often do you train your staff on food allergies?

-This is important because there is constant employee turnover in the food service industry.
-You do not want a new employee handling your dietary request that has not been trained properly.
+This is important because the food service industry experiences constant employee turnover.
+You do not want a new employee who has not been trained properly handling your dietary request.

-- Do you have a separate area to prepare foods for special diets?
+- Do you have a separate area to prepare foods for people with special diets?

 If the answer is yes, ask them what foods are prepared in this area.
-There may be hidden allergens used in this area.
+They may use hidden allergens in this area without realizing it.

-- Do you have separate cutting boards and utensils to prepare my meal on?
+- Do you have separate cutting boards and utensils to prepare my meal with?